mann1mal/zPod-PKS-CSE-Demos/NetworkPolicy/README.md

 ![Screen Shot 2019-07-25 at 4 16 39 PM](https://user-images.githubusercontent.com/32826912/61905732-cbbfa380-aef7-11e9-97dc-0b587eb08213.png)

 Here we can see the NCP reached out to the NSX-T Manager to create a DFW rule to drop traffic from source `Any` to a target port group.
-If we click on the target port group, we can see this group is defined from a /24 network:
+If we click on the hyperlink for the target group, we can see this group is comprised of a /24 network.
+We can also see the name of the Kuberentes network policy present in the name of the target group:

 ![Screen Shot 2019-07-25 at 4 19 59 PM](https://user-images.githubusercontent.com/32826912/61905851-13dec600-aef8-11e9-9524-86f7ddd1308f.png)